ItsyaBoiJR/ItsyaBoiJR/README.md

 I am currently working on projects that leverage data analytics and prioritize security:

-- 🌸 **Bloom (Facial Analysis & ML)**: Developing the core machine learning and data pipelines for a gamified skincare mobile app, focusing on secure facial scanning, image processing, and data privacy.
+- 🌸 **Bloom (Facial Analysis & ML)**: Developing the core machine learning and data pipelines for a  skincare mobile app, focusing on secure facial scanning, image processing, and data privacy.
 - 🛡️ **Secure E-Commerce Platform**: Engineering a scalable JavaScript marketplace with a heavy emphasis on OWASP best practices, secure payment gateways, data encryption, and analytics.
 - 📊 **Real-Time Market Webscraper**: Building high-performance data ingestion pipelines and algorithms to scrape, clean, and analyze real-time pricing data across gift card marketplaces.